 - Big Supplements?

-- Is there money to lose by big companies if someone would take these vitamins or supplements?
+- Is there money to lose by big companies if someone takes these vitamins or supplements?

 - this is often true